 The Business of Photography

-Chase Jarvis – It’s hard to know where to categorise this blog because it has a bit of everything.
-But in the end, it’s the day to day trials of being a professional photographer.
+Chase Jarvis – It's hard to know where to categorise this blog because it has a bit of everything including the photography business.
+But in the end, it's the day-to-day trials of being a professional photographer.
 Everything from storage problems through to business ideas.
 Interesting to watch what Chase does, rather than says.

 Production Stills – The business of photography as it relates to movies and television as well as how to conduct the art.
 This blog, by Australian photographer, Angus Young details the finer points of getting into this niche of photography.